derekphilipau/musefully/docs/SCHEMA.md

 - `rank` - The rank of the image, used for sorting
 - `embedding` - Experimental Feature.
 CLIP image embedding for similarity & text search.
 Removed.
 [See examples here.](./doc/embeddings.md)

-Museum Location:

-- `id` - Source-dependent ID of the location
-- `name` - Name of the location, e.g. ""
-- `isPublic` - Whether the location is public
-- `isFloor` - Whether the location is a floor
-- `parentId` - The ID of the parent location

 #### Base Document

 The base document defines common fields for all indices, these are the fields used for cross-index search.
 The Elasticsearch Base Document fields are defined in `indices.ts` and the associated Typescript interface is defined in `/types/document.ts`.